luna404/HeRAMS-UserManual/UserGuide_en.md

 </p>

 2. A pop-up window will appear prompting you to enter your username (email) and password.
-New users without an existing account, will have to create an account before being able to log on to HeRAMS.
-To create your user account in [HeRAMS](https://herams.org/login), follow the instruction in section [Register](#register-create-a-user'account).
 3. Enter you username (email) and password in the designated fields and click the <img src="media/images/bt_login.png" height="20" align="top" ></img> button.
 4. Click the <img src="media/images/bt_submit_en.png" height="20" align="top" alt="Submit"></img> to login.